itsvenu/MachineLearning-A2Z/README.md

 ### My Roadmap for Machine Learning

-The main purpose of this repo is to keep all my learning/practicing material at once place.
+The purpose of this repo is to keep all my learning/practicing material at one place.
 This helps me for future reference and also provides a ROADMAP for newbies breaking into the field.

 My main objective is to implement ML/DL to biological problems!